Air Compressors For Mobile Tire Technicians In 2024

 However, not all gas driven air compressors are created equal.
 There’s a joke in the industry that you should kick reciprocating air compressors off your truck when they break because they aren’t worth the time to fix.
 Gas air compressors can also be bulky, taking up more space than they deserve.
 Fortunately, there are better options out there.

-VMAC manufacturers an affordable 30 CFM gas driven air compressor for tire technician vehicles.
+VMAC manufactures an affordable 30 CFM gas driven air compressor for tire technician vehicles.
 As a result, it’s smaller, lighter, and more powerful than alternative options.
 VMAC’s rotary screw air compressors are also backed by a limited lifetime warranty and are proven in the field.

 “The G30 is fast with air.
 That’s the nice part.
 [Work is] less frustrating with the G30.
 It gets the jobs done faster,” said Bill of Ziegler Tire, an automotive and tire business with 22 locations in Ohio, Kentucky, and Pennsylvania.

 “For the quality and the money, you can’t go wrong.
 We’ve installed and tested three, and now we have three more G30s ordered to add to the fleet.”

 Diesel driven air compressors are another popular option for tire technicians in North America.
 These air compressors make sense for technicians who operate diesel vehicles.
 Once again, rotary screw diesel air compressors tend to offer the most power for their size, making them the optimal choice.

 When choosing diesel air compressors for tire work, it’s best to select an air compressor that’s small and lightweight but still powerful.
 The best diesel rotary screw air compressors for mobile work produces 60 CFM of air and weighs only 415 pounds.

 More sophisticated diesel air compressor installations can also plumb right into the truck’s fuel supply, allowing technicians to simply fuel up their vehicle and get to work.